FabioFelipeSantos/FullStack-Studies/Front-end-CodeCademy/CSS/02 - Learn CSS - The Box Model.md

 	border: solid coral;
 }
 ```
 - In this example, the border style is set to `solid` and the color is set to `coral`.
-The width is not set, so it defaults to `medium`.
+The width is not set, so it defaults to `medium`. `medium` is a computed value of `3px`.